Who can organise a coach education course?

 Is there any time of year I should avoid?

-Yes, you are advised to consult the Academy’s calendar of courses and should avoid clashes with the Academy’s residential Easter and Summer courses.
+Yes, you are advised to consult the Academy’s calendar of courses and should avoid clashes with the Academy’s residential Summer course.

 What level of course can I organise?